tarasglek/eget.wasm/README.md

-This is now archived, see https://github.com/humphd/eget.wasm?tab=readme-ov-file#how-wasm-and-nodejs-wrapper-works
+This is now archived, current version of eget.wasm is maintained at https://github.com/humphd/eget.wasm